BPR Rejected Claim Action - Cancel

 The Claim Status of each Allocation is updated automatically following the Bulk Payment Results File (BPRF) downloaded from the myplace provider portal, being uploaded to SupportAbility.
 The BPR is updated to reflect which Allocations were successful, displayed as Accepted along with the exact value that has been paid, and those that have encountered an error are displayed as Rejected along with the reason for this.
 Alternatively, the BPR Claim Status may be updated manually as required.

-An overview of this new functionality is available in the above video, which will be available in the new 'NDIS Bulk Payment Request' section of the Finance tab in the Learning Centre also, following the upgrade to SupportAbility v7.
+An overview of this functionality is available in the following video, which is also available in the 'NDIS Bulk Payment Request' section of the Finance tab in the Learning Centre:

-This article discusses the two-step 'Cancel' BPR Rejected Claim Action process in detail, how the Cancelled Processing Status information appears in the Activity record, how to remove this action as required, as well as how to search for Allocations in this state.
+This article discusses the two-step 'Cancel' process in detail, how to add the relevant the Cancelled Processing Status information appears in the Activity record, how to remove this action as required, as well as how to search for Allocations in this state.

 Please note that the included scenarios in this article have been created to demonstrate this functionality only and are not based on real examples from the myplace provider portal.